Hiking Collection by Jesko

 The routes are numbered and well signposted.
 Some of them overlap.
 Tours 2 to 6 are circular walks of varying length, while the first route connects all of them.
 You can be flexible and combine different Tours or make a long multi-day hike out of the entire thing.
 A wonderful landscape is waiting to be discovered.

-Route 1 acts as an axis that connects all circular tours of the border routes.
-It is therefore primarily used to combine the other tours with each other, but of course it can also be done as an independent tour.
-If you want to walk them in one go, you should either leave early or, even better, split…
+Route 1 acts as an axis that connects all of the border routes' circular tours.
+The main purpose of it is to combine the other tours with each other, but of course it can also be done as an independent tour.
+If you want to do it in one go, you should either leave early or - even better - split it into…

-Did you know that the border triangle near Aachen used to be a four-country triangle?
-This curious story has to do with natural resources, political intrigues and the defeat of Napoleon.
-The territory of Neutral Moresnet existed from 1816 to 1919.
-On this hike, you will follow in the footsteps of this…
+Did you know that the border triangle near Aachen was once a four-border triangle?
+This strange story has to do with natural resources, political intrigue and the defeat of Napoleon.
+From 1816 to 1919 the territory of Neutral Moresnet existed.
+On this hike you will follow in the footsteps of this political…

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.

-Plombières (officially called Bleyberg until 1919) can look back on a more than eventful history.
-This is where not only borders that have changed for centuries meet, but also different language areas.
-The community was shaped by the interests of the respective rulers due to the rich deposits of zinc…
+Plombières (officially called Bleyberg until 1919) looks back on a more than eventful history.
+Not only do borders that have been changing for centuries meet here, but also different language areas.
+The community was shaped by the interests of those in power due to its rich zinc and lead deposits.

-The Landgraben is an important testimony to Aachen's city history, which you can still visit in some places in the Aachen Forest.
-This fortification was built between the 14th and 17th centuries to protect the outer borders of the then Aachen Empire.
-Boundary stones were erected where roads and paths…
+The Landgraben is an important testimony to Aachen's city history, which you can still see today in some places in the Aachen Forest.
+This fortification was built between the 14th and 17th centuries to protect the external borders of what was then the Aachen Empire.
+Where roads and paths broke through…

-The Aachen city forest, called Öcher Bösch by the locals, was primarily used for hunting and timber harvesting in earlier centuries.
-Nowadays it is under protection and represents a popular and valuable local recreation area.
-Here you can hike for kilometers without having to leave the extensive forest…
+In earlier centuries, the Aachen city forest, called Öcher Bösch by the locals, was primarily used for hunting and timber harvesting.
+Nowadays it is protected and is a popular and valuable local recreation area.
+Here you can hike for kilometers without having to leave the extensive forest area.
+On this…

 The focus of this round is the Dutch border town of Vaals and its beautiful surroundings.
 You can easily get to Vaals by bus from Aachen, Maastricht or Eupen, for example.
 Magnificent buildings and panoramic views await you along the way.
-Both in Vaals and in the district of Lemiers you will discover…
+Both in Vaals and in the Lemiers district you will discover some…

-Orsbach is a district of Aachen, even if you would never guess how close it is to the big city if you didn't know it.
+Orsbach is a district of Aachen, even if you would never suspect how close it is to the big city if you didn't know that.
 The small town is so quiet and agricultural.
 It is surrounded by wide fields and also framed on three sides by the Netherlands.
 A large part of the hike runs directly along this border…

 Hiking Collection by Ostbelgien